 Find us on Facebook

-Your gifts help protect wildlands, linkages and wildlife in our region.
+Your contributions help protect wildlands and wildlife linkages in our region.

 Click to enlarge

 >> NEW << Landscapes for December 2013 can be donwloaded here.

 Heavy use by people with their jeeps, ATVs, horses and even feet take a toll on the natural environs.
 Wild Connections is working with the Denver Group of the Colorado Mountain Club, the Forest Service and other partners to revegetate and reclaim natural conditions in the Guanella Pass corridor and on the southern Rampart Range.
 Join us in this effort by registering for work days or making a contribution.

 A sunny day in September, the green valley and gorgeous scenry, and the challenge of ruts and multiple illegal tracks inspired 26 volunteers from Wild Connections and Colorado Mountain Club to complete their tasks.
 Go here to read the whole story and see some photos.

 The larger Guanella Pass corridor, with Burning Bear and Square Top roadless areas, Geneva Basin and Mt.
 Evans Wilderness are important cores and connections for wildlife.
 There is lynx habitat and Colorado's only current known wolverine was sighted on Mt.
 Bierstadt.